 Families may view their student's grades via Progress Book through GCCC website at any time.
 Families are requested to contact the instructor and discuss the student's progress.
-Printed mid-term progress reports will be given to the student to take home upon request.
-Access is limited.
+Parents desiring a printed midterm progress report must make a specific request to each of their student's teachers.
 Grade cards will be mailed at the end of each 9-week period.